thebkv/bkv/index.md

 # The Bible Key Version (BKV)
+The Integrated Symoblics Concordance

 ---

 ## 🗝️ **About**
 The **Bible Key Version (BKV)** is a developing work that mines Scripture to uncover its inherant symbolic meanings and historical depth.

 Special attention is given to the original meanings of proper names, and to numbers with well-established significance (such as 7 and 40).